 First, take a local bus from Cusco to Yaurisque (en route to Paruro town).
 It takes around 1 to 1 1/2 hours to get there.
 Once in Yaurisque, ask the locals which way to Maukallaqta – here your trek begins.
 Your bus ticket costs 12-15 soles each way.

-First you need to take a local bus from Cusco to the town of Yaurisque (on the way to Paruro town).
-It will take approximately 1-1,5 hours by bus to get there.
-You need to leave the bus in Yaurisque and and ask locals for the route to Maukallaqta ruins – it will be the starting point of your trek.
-One side bus ticket will cost around 12-15 soles.
+First, you need to take a local bus from Cusco to the town of Yaurisque (on the way to Paruro town).
+It will take approximately 1.5 hours by bus.
+You need to leave the bus in Yaurisque and ask locals for the route to the Maukallaqta ruins – which will be the starting point of your trek.
+A one-way bus ticket will cost around 12-15 Soles.

 The route is easy to find, and it’s nearly impossible to get lost.
-The only point of confusion is where exactly to start in Yaurisque – there are no signs.
-But as long as you find a friendly local and use your Spanish you’ll be fine.
+The only point of confusion is where exactly to start in Yaurisque, as there are no signs.
+But as long as you find a friendly local and use your Spanish, you’ll be fine.

-Walking time is 3.5 – 4 hours each way.
-The first stretch is about 8km of road.
+The walking time is 3.5 hours each way.
+The first stretch contains around 8km of road.

-You’ll finally reach a sign that say “Maukallaqta,” from here you’re on the next leg which is steeper.
+You’ll finally reach a sign that says “Maukallaqta”, from here you’re onto the next stretch, which is steeper.

-But if you’ve got the time I recommend that you walk.
-It’s easy, flat, and surrounded by wonderful vistas.
+But if you’ve got the time, then I recommend that you walk.
+It’s easy, flat, and surrounded by wonderful views.

-From the Maukallaqta sign things get a little harder, you’ll be making your way uphill for 1 to 1.5 hours.
+From the Maukallaqta sign, things get a little harder, you’ll be making your way uphill for 1.5 hours.
 But never fear: the incline is only mild, you won’t be worn out.